 “They were otherwise quite mammal-like in their skeletons, skulls and teeth.
 They had specialized chewing teeth, relatively large brains and probably had hair, but their long lifespan shows they were living life at more of a reptilian pace than a mammalian one,” Newham said.

 “There is good evidence that the ancestors of mammals began to become increasingly warm-blooded from the Late Permian, more than 270 million years ago, but, even 70 million years later, our ancestors were still functioning more like modern reptiles than mammals,” he added.

-Newham said it was previously thought that the key characteristics of mammals -- including their warm-bloodedness -- all evolved at t
+Newham said it was previously thought that the key characteristics of mammals – including their warm-bloodedness – all evolved at the same time.

 “By contrast, our findings clearly show that, although they had bigger brains and more advanced behavior, they didn’t live fast and die young but led a slower-paced, longer life akin to those of small reptiles, like lizards.”